Quoridor

-Quoridor is a 2 or 4-player intuitive strategy game designed by Mirko Marchesi and published by Gigamic Games.
+Quoridor is a two- or four-player intuitive strategy game designed by Mirko Marchesi and published by Gigamic Games.
 Quoridor received the Mensa Mind Game award in 1997 and the Game Of The Year in the United States, France, Canada and Belgium.

 Rules of the game

-Quoridor is played on a game board of 81 square spaces (9x9).
+Quoridor is played on a game board of 81 square spaces (9×9).
 Each player is represented by a pawn which begins at the center space of one edge of the board (in a two-player game, the pawns begin opposite each other).
 The objective is to be the first player to move their pawn to any space on the opposite side of the game board from which it begins.

 The distinguishing characteristic of Quoridor is its twenty walls.
 Walls are flat two-space-wide pieces which can be placed in the groove that runs between the spaces.
 Walls block the path of all pawns, which must go around them.
 The walls are divided equally among the players at the start of the game, and once placed, cannot be moved or removed.
 On a turn, a player may either move their pawn, or, if possible, place a wall.

 Pawns can be moved to any space at a right angle (but not diagonally).
 If adjacent to another pawn, the pawn may jump over that pawn.
 If that square is not accessible (e.g., off the edge of the board or blocked by a third pawn or a wall), the player may move to either space that is immediately adjacent (left or right) to the first pawn.
 Multiple pawns may not be jumped.
 Walls may not be jumped, including when moving laterally due to a pawn or wall being behind a jumped pawn.

 Walls can be placed directly between two spaces, in any groove not already occupied by a wall.
 However, a wall may not be placed which cuts off the only remaining path of any pawn to the side of the board it must reach.

-Though it can be played with 3 players, it's advised against.
-Since the 3rd player doesn't have player on the opposite side, they have an advantage.
+Though it can be played with three players, doing so is not recommended, because the third player does not have a player on the opposite side and thus has an advantage.

 History

 Quoridor is based on an earlier game, namely Blockade (also known as Cul-de-sac), invented by Philip Slater in 1975.
-Mirko Marchesi, a well-known famous board game designer, created another version of this game, called Pinko Pallino, which was published in 1995 by Epta games.
+Mirko Marchesi, a well-known board game designer, created another version of this game, called Pinko Pallino, which was published in 1995 by Epta games.
 Pinko Pallino was only for two players and was played on an 11×11 game board with a total of 42 walls and slightly different rules.